Taking a driving test in your own car

 Cars you cannot use for your driving test

 You can't use some cars for the DVSA driving test because they do not give the examiner all-round vision from the passenger seat.
-While it may be frustrating not to use your own car for the driving test, the DVSA has to ensure the test is as safe as possible and all candidates have an equal chance of passing.
+While it may be frustrating not to take your driving test in your own car, the DVSA has to ensure the test is as safe as possible and all candidates have an equal chance of passing.

 Here are the car models that cannot be used in the driving test: